 Instructions

-- Wash brussels sprouts, pat dray, and trim off ends.
-Cut brussels sprouts halves, except for any very small sprouts that are less than an inch long.
+- Prep the sprouts: Wash brussels sprouts, pat dry, and trim off ends.
+Cut brussels sprouts halves.
+(Any sprouts that are less than an inch long can be left whole)1 pound brussels sprouts

 Jen says